jpsm83/health/documentation/n8n/article_translation.md

 - Italian (it): "articoli"

 **URL PATTERN VALIDATION RULES:**
-- **MUST use exactly one of these patterns: "articles", "artigos", "articulos", "artikel", "articoli", "artikelen"**
+- **MUST use exactly one of these patterns: "articles", "artigos", "articulos", "artikel", "articoli"**
 - **MUST match the target language exactly**
 - **MUST NOT use category names as URL patterns**
 - **MUST NOT create custom URL patterns**